 Those who are closest to us know us best.
 So, it should come as no surprise that family and close friends are often the first to notice signs of dementia.
 Unfortunately, many people assume that the changes they are seeing are a natural part of the aging process.
 This leads to a delay in getting a proper diagnosis.

 While the thought of developing dementia may be scary, it is important to get an early diagnosis.
 An early dementia diagnosis gives your loved one access to valuable support and resources that can allow them to live independently for longer.

 By learning the early signs of dementia, you can support and encourage your loved one to not only get a proper diagnosis, but to plan for the future.

 Dementia Diagnoses are Expected to Increase Over the Years

 Alzheimer's Disease International estimates that approximately 55 million people worldwide have some form of dementia.
 That number is expected to increase over the years as people live longer and healthcare improves.

 By 2030, it is believed the number of people worldwide who suffer from dementia will increase to 78 million.
 In another 20 years, in 2050, that number is expected to double and approximately 139 million people worldwide will have some form of dementia.

 Even though dementia is becoming more common, it is still going undiagnosed.
 The Alzheimer's Disease International estimates that approximately three quarters of those living with the disease have not gotten an official diagnosis.
-Failure to get properly diagnosed leads to delays in treatment and makes it difficult to access valuable resources and support, such as 24-hour home care for the elderly with dementia, that can help improve quality of life.
+Failure to get properly diagnosed leads to delays in treatment and makes it difficult to access valuable resources and support, such as at 24-hour home care for elderly with dementia, that can help improve quality of life.

 As the number of people who develop dementia increases, it is important that we learn to identify the early warning signs of dementia.